sahilkashyap64/qrlogin-php/README.md

 # How to run the project
 - rename .env.example to .env
-- add db connection in .en
+- add db connection in .env
 ```
 composer install
 php artisan migrate